x37v/synth_panels/README.txt

 Switches used on the VCS needed 1/4" holes

 Jesse's laser at PCC
-raster: 60% speed, 100% power
+raster: 60% speed, 100% power, default threshold
-vector: 6 passes, all the rest max
+vector: 8 passes, 60% speed, all the rest max

 SERGE: